 Some things in the good ol' USA just don't change all that much, such as die-hard Red Sox fans, Wheel of Fortune and Donald Trump's comb-over.
 The same could also be said for the Chevrolet Express.
 Chevy's full-size passenger van has soldiered on for nearly four decades, with only one major redesign happening during that time.

 A rolling tribute to the "If it ain't broke, don't fix it" school of thought, the Express offers powerful engines and space, space and...space.
 With seating for up to 15 adults, this van is built for sports teams, really big families and, of course, commercial use.
 Thanks to its variety of powertrain and seating options, the Express continues to hold appeal, particularly as a used option.
 However, rivals like the Mercedes-Benz Sprinter and Nissan NV offer numerous advantages due to their much more recent designs.

-Current Chevrolet Express Cargo Van
+Current Chevrolet Express Passenger Van

-Used Chevrolet Express Cargo Van Models
+Used Chevrolet Express Passenger Van Models

-The biggest change during this generation happened in 2003, when an enhanced lineup of engines debuted (a 200-hp V6, 295-hp 5.3-liter V8, 285-hp 4.8-liter V8 and 300-horse 6.0-liter V8) and all-wheel drive was offered for the first time.
+The luxury-themed LT debuted for 2001, but the biggest change during this generation happened in 2003, when an enhanced lineup of engines debuted (a 200-hp V6, 295-hp 5.3-liter V8 and 300-horse 6.0-liter V8) and all-wheel drive was offered for the first time.
 The standard transmission was a four-speed automatic.
-For 2006, an available 6.6-liter turbodiesel V8 with 250 hp and 460 lb-ft of torque debuted.
+During this time, there was also a 3/4-ton 2500 version offered, as well as base and LS trims.

 Read the most recent 2014 Chevrolet Express Cargo review.